-This square honors Private First Class Timothy Donnellan (d.
-1918), a local resident who died in World War I. Donnellan arrived in the United States from Ireland in 1916 and enlisted in the 69th New York Regiment from which the Army formed the 165th U.S. Infantry of the famous Rainbow Division.
+Born in County Clare, Ireland on July 15, 1895, Donnellan arrived in the United States in 1916.
+He lived with his sister and her husband in the Bronx and worked on Morris Avenue.
+On June 5, 1917, Donnellan enlisted in the 69th New York Regiment, from which the Army formed the 165th U.S. Infantry of the famous Rainbow Division.

 Donnellan Square sits in the midst of Harlem's Hamilton Heights/Sugar Hill historic district.
-Sugar Hill developed as the most prosperous section of Harlem, and was given its nickname because its residents were said to live "the sweet life."
-Its citizens have included entertainers such as Bill "Bojangles" Robinson and Cab Calloway, as well political leaders such as Thurgood Marshall and Roy Wilkins.
+Sugar Hill developed as the most prosperous section of Harlem, and was given its nickname because the residents were said to live "the sweet life."
+Its citizens have included entertainers such as Bill "Bojangles" Robinson and Cab Calloway, as well as political leaders such as Thurgood Marshall and Roy Wilkins.